SilexOne/sse/README.md

 - Have a refresh on scoring engine variables from main.json
 - Display config page just like .json file
 - Use flask custom error pages
-- Display error if no main.json found
-- Proper logging
+- Proper logging, get rid of logging file
 - Logging to WEB UI
 - Display timer
 - Indicate end of scoring